 The study of the muscles that will include attachments, actions, nerves, joints and the boney landmarks.
 Palpation skills will be emphasized.
 This is the second of a four-part series of Kinesiology for massage therapists.
-Prerequisite: completion of LMT 113.
+Prerequisite: LMT 113.

-LMT 124 KINESIOLOGY III
+KINESIOLOGY III

 The study of the muscles that will include attachments, actions, nerves, joints and the boney landmarks.
 Palpation skills will be emphasized.
 This is the third of a four-part series of Kinesiology for massage therapists.
-Prerequisite: completion of LMT 118.
+Prerequisite: LMT 118.